gboeing/ppd430/syllabus/readme.md

 ## Aug 27 - Introduction

-We introduce the course, the syllabus, the semester's expectations and schedule, and set up the computing environment for coursework.
+Learning objectives: course policies, the semester's schedule, and the computing environment for coursework.

-Readings to be completed prior to class:

-  - Boeing and Arribas-Bel.
-2021.
-GIS and Computational Notebooks.
-In: The Geographic Information Science & Technology Body of Knowledge, edited by J.P.
-Wilson.
-[Direct link](https://doi.org/10.22224/gistbok/2021.1.2).
+Pre-class readings/prep:
+  - this syllabus
   - TutorialsPoint [Google Colab Tutorial](https://www.tutorialspoint.com/google_colab/) (from the beginning through the "sharing your notebook" section).

+Activities and assessments:
+  - in-class problem set 1
-Pre-course survey and Slack introductions
+  - pre-course survey and Slack introductions

 ## Sep 3 - Data Collection

-Individual reflection 1 due the day before class.

-We discuss basic concepts and terms in statistics, introduce the US census and its methods, and discuss sources of data including the decennial census, the ACS, and government data portals.
+Learning objectives: basic statistical concepts and terms, the US census and its methods, and sources of data including the decennial census, the ACS, and government data portals.

-Readings to be completed prior to class:
+Pre-class readings/prep:
   - Wheelan, Naked Statistics, intro + ch.
 1
   - Urdan, Statistics in Plain English, ch.
 1. [USC link](https://ebookcentral.proquest.com/lib/socal/reader.action?docID=3060431).

+Activities and assessments:
+  - prep notes 1 due the Sunday before class
+  - in-class problem set 2
+  - in-class group work for exercise 1

 ## Sep 10 - Coding Bootcamp I

-Group exercise 1 due the day before class.

-We introduce the basics of Python, a powerful programming language for data analysis, visualization, and software development.
-We work with Python via the Jupyter notebook, which lets you use Python in an interactive coding environment.
+Learning objectives: we introduce the basics of Python, a powerful programming language for data analysis, visualization, and software development; then we work with Python via the Jupyter notebook, which lets you use Python in an interactive coding environment.

-Readings to be completed prior to class:
+Pre-class readings/prep:

-  - Review the readings from module 1 again
+  - Review the TutorialsPoint reading from week 1 again
   - Downey, Think Python, ch.
 1-3.
 [Direct link](https://greenteapress.com/wp/think-python-2e/)

+Activities and assessments:
+  - group exercise 1 due the Sunday before class
+  - prep notes 2 due the Sunday before class
+  - in-class problem set 3